AdamKorp/Wazuh-Mikrotik-Integration/README.md

 Allows easy rollback if something goes wrong along the way!

-Step 3: Configure Wazuh to listen on port 514
+• Configure Wazuh to listen on port 514

 Edit the main configuration file: `sudo nano /var/ossec/etc/ossec.conf` and add: